tompave/fun_with_flags/README.md

 ### Percentage of Time Gate

-%-of-time gates are similar to boolean gates, but they allow to enable a flag for a percentage of time.
-In practical terms, this means that a percentage of the `enabled?()` calls will return true.
+%-of-time gates are similar to boolean gates, but they allow to enable a flag for a percentage of the time.
+In practical terms, this means that a percentage of the `enabled?()` calls for a flag will return true, regardless of the presence of an actor argument.

+When the gates are checked a [pseudo-random number is generated](http://erlang.org/doc/man/rand.html#uniform-1) and compared with the gate percentage.
+If the result of the random roll is lower than the gate percentage value, the gate is considered enabled.
+So, at the risk of stating the obvious and for the sake of clarity, a 90% gate is enabled more often than a 10% gate.

+%-of-time gates are useful to gradually introduce alternative code paths that either have the same effects of the old ones, or don't have effects visible to the users.
+This last point is important, because with a %-of-time gate the application will behave differently on a pseudo-random basis.

+A good use case for %-of-time gates is to safely test the correctedness or performance and load characteristics of an alternative implementation of a functionality.

+For example:

 ```elixir
 FunWithFlags.clear(:alternative_implementation)